Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning: Method

 where $\alpha_t$ is the weight coefficient of $t$-th task.

 The progress of a clinical intervention comes with multiple records, as illustrated in Fig. \ref{fig:illustration}, leading to lengthy clinical notes.
-Following \citet{huang2019clinicalbert}, we segment long clinical documents into several chunks, i.e., the document segmented to $r$ chunks becomes $\mathbf{d}_{1:r}=c_{1}, \ldots, c_i, \ldots, c_{r}$, where the $i$-th chunk $c_i$ contains $s$ tokens.
+Following~\citet{huang2019clinicalbert}, we segment long clinical documents into several chunks, i.e., the document segmented to $r$ chunks becomes $\mathbf{d}_{1:r}=c_{1}, \ldots, c_i, \ldots, c_{r}$, where the $i$-th chunk $c_i$ contains $s$ tokens.
 The segmentation has two advantages: 1) it enables progressive prediction from chunks of clinical notes calculated from the predictions of individual chunks (see details in Experiments); 2) it makes the input text length suitable for standard transformer-based pre-trained models (described in the next section).

 We propose a hypernetwork-guided multitask learning framework to predict multiple patient outcomes.
-Fig. \ref{fig:framework} illustrates the overall framework.
+Fig. \ref{fig:framework} illustrates the overall framework, where the generation flow generates parameters.
 Specifically, we use a shared transformer-based text encoder to obtain hidden representations of clinical notes and task information.
 We develop a hypernetwork-based module, called Adapter HyperNet, to generate task-specific parameters for classification heads based on the task embeddings trained by a bottleneck network.
 The generated task-specific parameters then become the parameters of classification heads.
 To balance the learning of the joint objective function, we deploy the weight hypernetwork to generate weight coefficients conditioned on the task embeddings.